Genetics as a risk factor for stroke

 Genetic connective tissue disorders, such as:

-Genetic mutations (mutations that increase stroke risk and those that cause stroke risk factors)2,3
+Genetic mutations (mutations that increase stroke risk and those that cause stroke risk factors)

 These single gene mutations can lead to blood vessel disorders that primarily cause stroke:

-CADASIL and CARASIL largely lead to ischemic stroke.
-Familial amyloid angiopathy and collagen 4 mutations could cause haemorrhagic stroke.
+CADASIL and CARASIL largely lead to ischaemic stroke.
+Familial amyloid angiopathy and collagen 4 mutations could cause haemorrhagic stroke3.

 Genetics and stroke risk: Key points

-Typically, there is little that can be done about genetic mutations and disorders that raise stroke risk.
-If you have any of these conditions, speak with your family doctor about steps you can take to lower risk in other ways, such as by reducing alcohol intake or improving sleep quality.
+To reduce risk of stroke, people with certain genetic conditions may be given medication or undergo procedures to reduce risk of stroke, such as statins in some adults with silent cerebral infarcts, or blood transfusions in children with sickle cell anaemia3.
+If you have any of these conditions, speak with your family doctor about steps you can take to lower risk in other ways, such as stopping smoking, reducing alcohol intake or improving sleep quality.
 Lifestyle changes can make a big difference in reducing risk for stroke.

 References